JimFawcett/RustThreadPool/README.md

 <a href="https://JimFawcett.github.io/RustThreadPool.html">Documentation</a>

 ## Concept:
-RustThreadPool is a facility for processing a stream of messages with a function object concurrently on a specified number of threads, using a thread-safe blocking queue.
+RustThreadPool is a facility for processing stream of messages with a function object concurrently on a specified number of threads, using a thread-safe blocking queue.
 Rust threadpool accepts number of threads and function object in constructor.

 <<<<<<< HEAD
 Generic thread pool that accepts a thread count and a worker closure at construction.
 Uses [RustBlockingQueue](../RustBlockingQueue) for inter-thread communication.